Debyvypth1862/SQL-Real-Projects/BusinessPerformance.md

 #### **Customer Segmentation by Loyalty Status**

 Segment customers based on their loyalty status (e.g., Platinum, Gold, Silver, Bronze).
-We can calculate the total spend for each loyalty status group.
+I can calculate the total spend for each loyalty status group.

 ```sql
 -- Segment customers by loyalty status